 Coaxing out CBN is not an exact science.
 Since CBN is a breakdown product of THC, different environmental factors may either speed up or slow down the conversion process.
 There are four primary factors that break down THC.
 These include:

 Buds that have been sitting out for a while and have gone stale tend to be higher in CBN.
-However, no one likes to smoke or vaporize stale flower.
+However, no one likes to smoke or vaporize stale flowers.
 The real trick is to try to allow the THC to degrade without sacrificing the overall quality of the bud.

-To do this, setting your cure jars in bright warm place with a 65 percent humidity pack is likely helpful.
+To do this, setting your cure jars in a bright warm place with a 65 percent humidity pack is likely helpful.
 Poking a few small holes in the top of the jar to let out built up humidity may be necessary for a time while the THC degrades.
 Burping the jars might also be useful if the buds seem to evaporate

-However, keep in mind that light and heat can wreck havoc on dried cannabis buds.
+However, keep in mind that light and heat can wreak havoc on dried cannabis buds.
 Keeping dried cannabis flowers in a sunny environment can cause them to break down and become harsh to smoke.
 With a humidity pack and air vents, cannabis flowers can cure in a bright window or sunny spot for a few days max.

 Though, it’s important to keep a close eye on your stash to make sure the plant matter does not get too brittle or dried.
-In the event that your flower is drying too fast, it may be best to put them in a size-appropriate air tight container and keep them in a cool dark place.
+In the event that your flower is drying too fast, it may be best to put them in a size-appropriate air-tight container and keep them in a cool dark place.
 Strains cured for a long amount of time in a relatively warm space are also likely to have more CBN.

 Need help?
 Would you like to learn more about medical cannabis and CBD?
 Do not hesitate to contact us at firstname.lastname@example.org or reach us on our social media channels.